Five reasons to study mechanical engineering at Surrey

 Surrey won Best University Careers/Employability Service in the UK in 2022.
 You can take advantage of our renowned Professional Training placement programme and get a year’s valuable work experience with a company like:

 - BAE Systems

 We also have superb graduate employability, with 93 per cent of our undergraduate students going on to employment or further study (Graduate Outcomes 2023, HESA)

 2. Flexibility with common first year

-Whether you opt for our Mechanical Engineering, Automotive Engineering, Aerospace Engineering or Biomedical Engineering courses, you’ll study a common first year which means you can swap to a different pathway within the department, if you decide it’s a better fit, up until the end of your first year.
+Whether you opt for our Mechanical Engineering, Automotive Engineering, Aerospace Engineering or Biomedical Engineering courses, you’ll study a common first year, which means you can swap to a different pathway, if you decide it’s a better fit, up until the end of your first year.

 3. Compete in prestigious competitions